willshepp28/IG_Clone/Readme.md

    * Switched from Bootstrap 3 to 4, for the ability to utilize flexbox.
    * Maybe using regex so when user uses a hashtag on caption we put it in that category

+   ## Gotchas to learn from

+   * order your tables in your drop function based on relation.
+Delete tables that rely on other tables first.
+   * when seeding database in knex js , dont add id values manually.
+If you do it will mess up that auto incrementing procress